itaysk/agentfile/docs/tutorial.md

 kubectl run hello-world --image itaysk/hello-world:latest --env ANTHROPIC_API_KEY=$ANTHROPIC_API_KEY
 ```

-In the example, the prompt was defined inside the agentfile.
-In a real project it is often managed in a dedicated file or a remote location.
+In the example, the prompt was defined inside the agentfile definition.
+In a real project it would often be managed in a dedicated file or a remote location.
 Let's see how Agentfile helps facilitate this.

 ---